kbedell/quest-vtt/README.md

 It is also possible to create connections from the default item list; however, I recommend utilizing the compendium method for easier filtering.

 ## FAQ
+*   How do I load the Quest Creators Resource content in to my game?
+   **Answer**: We'll be making a compendium module available through Foundry VTT's [module list](https://foundryvtt.com/packages/modules) in the upcoming weeks.
 *   Why the complicated system for creating new content?
     **Answer**: I made the decision to allow for the creation of new content via non-coding means.
-By having the current, more complicated, system for creating content, it means that anyone can create new content.
+By having the current, more complicated system for creating content, it means that anyone can create new content by using Foundry's _modules_ system.
-*   Why are there no descriptions or effect roll ranges?
+*   Why are there no descriptions, effect roll ranges, or other content from the Quest Game Book?
-    **Answer**: Quest's creators' license allows for the basic descriptions provided.
-If you wish to expand upon what is available, I would highly recommend supporting The Adventure Guild, and purchasing a fully copy of Quest.
+    **Answer**: Quest's [Creators License](https://www.adventure.game/creators-license) allows for the basic descriptions provided.
+If you wish to expand upon what is available for your own personal use, I would highly recommend supporting The Adventure Guild, and purchasing a copy of Quest from their [online store](https://www.adventure.game/store).
+As of August 2020, The Adventure Guild is currently sold out of physical books, but there's [digital edition](https://www.adventure.game/digital-edition) available in PDF.

 ## Credits
 Macro Icon created by [Delapouite](http://delapouite.com/) under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)